Top five reasons to start your business in Cowichan

 Cowichan’s Chamber of Commerce organizations are a great resource for finding out more about the business activity in the region or for participating in business advocacy, networking and professional development.
 Our local chambers also offer extensive member benefits through their affiliation with the BC Chamber of Commerce:

-Business improvement and merchant associations
+Business improvement associations

 The Government of Canada’s Cannabis Legalization and Regulation page provides information regarding the current state of laws and regulations.